emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

 	:param ptr: A pointer (number) representing the memory address.
 	:param type: An LLVM IR type as a string (see "note" above).
 	:param noSafe: Developers should ignore this variable.
-It is on used in ``SAFE_HEAP`` compilation mode, where it can be avoid infinite recursion in some specialist use cases.
+It is only used in ``SAFE_HEAP`` compilation mode, where it can help avoid infinite recursion in some specialist use cases.
 	:type noSafe: bool
 	:returns: The value stored at the specified memory address.